ByMaxAnjos/CO2-traffic-emissions/README.md

 ## Learn ML model

 In this code, we create a ML model to estimate the hourly traffic flow and average speed at street level in Berlin, Germany.
-The data we are using includes:
+We are using the following data:

 -   Hourly volume of vehicles and average speed for different types of vehicles from the lane-specific detectors at 583 counting stations from August to September 2022.
 These data are sourced from the Digital Platform City Traffic Berlin / Traffic Detection Berlin and are named *traffic_berlin_2022_08_09.csv* and *counting_stations_berlin.csv.*